 The new away shirt will launch later this month, and is expected to feature blue and white.

-Like their Italian rivals Treviso, Zebre are expected to be wearing Errea jerseys again this season, but there’s no word on their design or release date yet.
+Like their Italian rivals Treviso, Zebre are wearing Errea jerseys again this season, but the design of their primary jersey is certainly different.